-The term of office of a Board member expires no later than the Ordinary General Meeting following his 72nd birthday.
+The term of office of a Board member expires no later than the Annual General Meeting following his or her 72nd birthday.

-For the principles of the selection procedure: see point 3.5.2 below (Compensation and Nomination Comittee).
+For the principles of the selection procedure: see point 3.5.2 below (Compensation and Nomination Committee).

 3.5 Internal organisational structure